-Other operating expenses increased for the second quarter and first half of 1999 largely due to higher state franchise and gross receipts taxes.
+Other operating expenses increased for the first nine months of 1999 compared to 1998 largely due to higher state franchise and gross receipts taxes.

 NATURAL GAS DISTRIBUTION

 Natural Gas Distribution operations are conducted through three divisions of Resources: Reliant Energy Arkla, Reliant Energy Entex and Reliant Energy Minnegasco.
 These operations consist of intrastate natural gas sales to, and natural gas transportation for, residential, commercial and industrial customers in six states: Arkansas, Louisiana, Minnesota, Mississippi, Oklahoma and Texas.